NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Some variability may exist in the precise dependencies fetched by conda.
-For the record, the full environment for this release can be found as a set of .yaml files the Stereo Pipeline GitHub repository in the subdirectory ``conda``.
+For the record, the full environment for this release can be found as a set of .yaml files in the ``conda/`` subdirectory of the Stereo Pipeline GitHub repository.
 So, alternatively, the installation can happen as::

     conda env create -f asp_2.7.0_linux_env.yaml